This healthy potato salad is made without mayo and includes cool mint and cucumber for a low heat, simple summer side dish.

 Of course you can use your choice of non diary yoghurt to make it vegan too!

-- Remove any dirt and mud by gently scrubbing the potatoes (but try to keep the skin on, it contains most of the nutrients and taste).
-Pop them in a pan and simmer until done.
+Remove any dirt and mud by gently scrubbing the potatoes (but try to keep the skin on, it contains most of the nutrients and taste).
+Pop them in a pan of boiling water and simmer until done.
 When cooked drain and slice thickly.

-- Whilst the spuds are cooking chop the cucumber into ½? chunks.
+Whilst the spuds are cooking chop the cucumber into 1 - 2 cm chunks.
 Put a dollop of yogurt into your salad bowl (I thinned mine with a splash of water as it was very thick).
 Add the cucumber, mint (reserving a little for garnish) and season.